offsoc/forgejo/options/setting/config-cheat-sheet.md

   ```

 ### <a name="cron.resync_all_hooks" href="#cron.resync_all_hooks">Cron resync all hooks</a>
-Resynchronize pre-receive, update and post-receive hooks of all repositories:
+Resynchronize pre-receive, update and post-receive hooks of all repositories

 ```ini
 [cron.resync_all_hooks]